Purchase of a Used Road Vehicle From an Individual

 The QST is calculated on the higher of the following two amounts:

-Transactions between related individuals
+Sale between related individuals

-When a used road vehicle is transferred between related individuals for a price that is lower than the estimated value (transaction with or without consideration), the QST is calculated on the sale price agreed upon by the parties.
+When a used road vehicle is transferred between related individuals for a price that is lower than the estimated value (transaction with or without consideration), the QST is calculated on the sale price agreed on by the parties.

 Example of the calculation for an individual not registered for the GST and QST who sells a used vehicle to another individual